Embracing the seasons is the most ancient form of magic. With this simple ritual, you can align yourself with the wisdom of winter.

 - Your imagination to spark the magic

 Before you begin, spend some time in quiet reflection.
-Think about everything that has happened in 2019, the joys and the struggles.
+Think about everything that has happened this year, the joys and the struggles.

 Now think over the last decade of your life.
 Try to recall the most significant moments that have made you the person you are today.
 Write down 10 things that have happened throughout the last ten years that you are most grateful for.

 Upon completing this practice of reflection and gratitude, you have opened the internal space you will need to begin the ritual.

 Light the sage and let the smoke rise.